Report Reveals Renting From Small Landlords Is Cheaper

 The blog is what sold me on reading this all night last.
 I literally read the entries for a couple of hours.
 It’s the equivalent of a George Carlin stand up routine, and really puts a human face on the job of being a landlord.
 I touched on this in the kick off piece we posted on the blog back on December 11th.
 Being a landlord isn’t easy – really – it’s not.

 I really feel that the misconception about being a landlord needs to change, regardless of what country you’re in, and it’s something we’re trying to do with Renting Well.
 For every assumption that landlords are rich, there’s a slick marketing campaign advertising “how to get rich in real estate”, with a couple on a beachfront somewhere, clearly retired from all of the multi families and duplexes they bought, who assure you that it’s easy to do it to through their beaming whitened smiles.
 This kind of drives me bananas.
 I snicker a bit when I watch a lot of these home improvement shows too.
 As much as I genuinely love them, sometimes I find they present having tenants in a bit of an inaccurate light.
 Yes, you can invest 50,000 bucks into having a basement ensuite that looks like it jumped out of a catalogue, and yes, you can have your tenants cover your mortgage ( or a large portion of it) – but there’s a whole lot more to it than that.
 There’s the job.
 The landlord job.
 It gives the goods – warts and all.
+You can learn all about being an owner of a commercial property in Bolton here.
 Definitely worth a read – but to be taken with a grain of salt.
+If you own or manage a commercial property, you may need to partner with a commercial building maintenance company to help keep your property in great condition.